influxdata/docs-v2/content/influxdb/v2.1/write-data/no-code/use-telegraf/dual-write.md

 You might want to set up dual write if you want a backup of your data in two places, or if you're migrating from OSS to Cloud.

-The sample configuration below uses the [InfluxDB v2 output plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/influxdb_v2) twice: first pointing to the OSS instance and then to the cloud instance.
+The sample configuration below uses:
+  - The [InfluxDB v2 output plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/influxdb_v2) twice: first pointing to the OSS instance and then to the cloud instance.
+  - Two different tokens, one for OSS and one for Cloud.
+You'll need to configure both tokens as environment variables (see [Configure your token as an environment variable](/influxdb/{{< latest "influxdb" "v2" >}}/write-data/no-code/use-telegraf/auto-config/#configure-your-token-as-an-environment-variable)).

 Without any metric filtering or setting changes to your output plugins, the configuration below writes your data identically to your OSS and Cloud instances.

 ## Sample configuration